michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-11-20-newsletter.md

       preparing any fee-reduction measures you're willing to use such as payment batching.

-    - *Increased revenues for profit-maximizing miners:* each time Bitcoin's difficulty adjusts downwards, mining becomes more profitable for Bitcoin miners (all other things being equal).
+    - *Increased revenues for profit-maximizing miners:* miners not only profit from increased fees, but each time Bitcoin's difficulty adjusts downwards, mining becomes more profitable for Bitcoin miners (all other things being equal).
       Recommendation: do the math on reactivating slightly-old miners